 Behavior-driven development improves communication so that all the members understand each feature before the process starts.
 Developers, analysts, and testers are in continuous communication.

 2. Acceptance Test-Driven Development (ATDD)

-The main object here is to involve all the team members, i.e. customer, tester and developer as all three have different perspectives.
+The main object here is to involve all the team members, i.e. customer, tester, and developer as all three have different perspectives.
 The customer focuses on the problem to be solved, the developer focuses on how it will be solved and the tester’s objective is to see what could go wrong.
 These are called Acceptance tests where perspectives of all three are incorporated, describing how the system will function.

 3. Exploratory Testing

 In such testing, the test design and its execution go hand in hand.
 Emphasis is given on working software over documentation.
-Individuals and communication are more important than process and tools.
+Individuals and communication are more important than processes and tools.
 Exploratory tests are more adaptable to changes.
 The test plans are designed and executed according to the findings of the testers.

 - Scope of testing